 This small building was constructed by Frank Thomson of Austin using concrete blocks manufactured on site, incorporating a lively floral design in their outer surfaces.
 The building was purchased by A. E. Gardiner around 1915 and used as a harness repair shop for the next 48 years.
 It was later converted into the Seton Centre, a museum, art gallery, and gift shop commemorating naturalist Ernest Thompson Seton who once lived in the area.
 In 1995, a plaque commemorating Seton was erected next to the building by the Historic Sites and Monuments Board of Canada.

-Historic Sites of Manitoba: Ernest Thompson Seton Plaque (RM of North Cypress)
+Historic Sites of Manitoba: Ernest Thompson Seton Plaque (Municipality of North Cypress-Langford)

-Historic Sites of Manitoba: Ernest Thompson Seton Bridge (RM of South Cypress)
+Historic Sites of Manitoba: Ernest Thompson Seton Bridge (Municipality of Glenboro-South Cypress)